-Bowie County and the jurisdictions of Hooks, Leary, Maud, Nash, New Boston, Redwater, and Wake Village participate in the NFIP program.
+Bowie County and the jurisdictions of Hooks, Leary, Maud, Nash, New Boston, Redwater, and Wake Village participate in the NFIP.
 They have flood plain maps and a designated representative to monitor new construction to prevent anyone from developing in low areas.
 Priority was given to each action by the HMPT.
 Each NFIP action was weighted regarding ultimate impact on buildings and infrastructure.
 These participating jurisdictions are taking positive steps to remain in compliance such as widening ditches and revising building codes.
-These jurisdictions will use NFIP community workshops to provide information and incentives for property owners to acquire flood insurance and taking action to minimize the effects of flooding on people, property, also, through measures including flood warning, emergency response, and evacuation planning.
+These jurisdictions will use NFIP community workshops to provide information and incentives for property owners to get flood insurance and minimizing the effects of flooding on people, property, also, through measures including flood warning, emergency response, and evacuation planning.

 As a special district, TexAmericas Center is not eligible to participate in the NFIP program.
-DeKalb and Red Lick are not participating in the national flood insurance program at this time due to oversight and lack of understanding of importance.
-DeKalb and Red Lick will have an action of becoming a member of the NFIP program.
+DeKalb and Red Lick are not participating in the national flood insurance program currently due to oversight and lack of understanding of importance.
+They have designated floodplain administrators/ordinances and have an action of becoming a member of the NFIP program.

 A repetitive Loss Structure is an NFIP-insured structure that has had at least 2 paid flood losses of more than \$1,000 each in any 10-year period since 1978.
 Unincorporated Bowie County, DeKalb, Leary, Maud, Red Lick, and Redwater have no repetitive flood properties on record.
-The jurisdictions of Hooks, Nash, New Boston and Wake Village have the following.
+The jurisdictions of Hooks, Nash, New Boston, and Wake Village have the following.